binerogroup/documentation/networking/client-vpn/logging-in.rst

 -------------

 Generally, the most clients configuration will work on most clients.
-To download it, follow the instructions under the "Downloading configuration" and select it, after which you should be able to import it by following the documentation from your software provider.
+To download it, follow the instructions under the **Downloading configuration** and select it, after which you should be able to import it by following the documentation from your software provider.